The Agency Gap in AI-Supported Writing: How Reactive and Proactive Agent Designs Shape Multimodal Reasoning: Methods

 \subsubsection{Academic Writing Assessment Rubric}

-A comprehensive assessment rubric was developed to evaluate the participants' academic writing performances in tasks involving visual data analyses.
-Based on prior literature and established theoretical grounding within academic writing research (as elaborated in Section \ref{sec-writing}), we identified five distinct evaluation metrics (Table \ref{tab:rubric}): \textit{Insightfulness},\textit{Visual Data Integration}, \textit{Organisation and Coherence}, \textit{Linguistic Quality}, and \textit{Critical Thinking}.
-Each criterion was evaluated using a 5-point Likert scale (Level 1--Poor to Level 5--Excellent), with comprehensive descriptors and examples available in the full rubric (see Supplementary Information).
+A comprehensive assessment rubric was developed to evaluate participants’ academic writing performance in tasks involving visual data analysis.
+Grounded in prior literature and established frameworks in academic writing research, five distinct evaluation criteria were identified (Table~\ref{tab:rubric}): \textit{Insightfulness}, \textit{Visual Data Integration}, \textit{Organisation and Coherence}, \textit{Linguistic Quality}, and \textit{Critical Thinking}.
+Each criterion was rated on a five-point Likert scale (Level~1, \textit{Poor} to Level~5, \textit{Excellent}), with detailed descriptors and exemplar responses provided in the full rubric (Appendix~\ref{sec:appendix-rubric}).